Controllable Video Generation with Provable Disentanglement: Theoretical analysis

-\textbf{Illustration of Assumptions.} The assumptions above are commonly used in the literature on the identification of latent variables under measurement error \citep{hu2008instrumental}.
+\textbf{Illustration of assumptions.} The assumptions above are commonly used in the literature on the identification of latent variables under measurement error \citep{hu2008instrumental}.
 Firstly, Assumption B1 requires a continuous distribution.
 Secondly, Assumption B2 imposes a minimal requirement on the number of variables.
 The linear operator \( L_{b|a} \) ensures that there is sufficient variation in the density of \( b \) for different values of \( a \), thereby guaranteeing injectivity.
 In a video, \( \rvx_t \) is of much higher dimensionality compared to the latent variables.
 As a result, the injectivity assumption is easily satisfied.
 In practice, following the principle of minimal changes, if a model with fewer latent variables can successfully achieve observational equivalence, it is more likely to learn the true distribution.
 Assumption B3 requires the distribution of $\rvx_t$ changes when the value of latent variables changes.
 This assumption is much weaker compared to the widely used invertibility assumption adopted by previous works, such as \citep{yao2022temporally}.
-Assumption B4 requires that the learned latent variables have independent style dynamics and content elements.

-Overall, the first three assumptions about the data are easily satisfied in real-world video scenarios.
-The last assumption, however, is a requirement for models.
-Most models that explicitly separate motion and identity satisfy this assumption.
+Overall, the three assumptions impose mild requirements on the underlying data generation process.
+When these assumptions are satisfied, the block-wise identifiability result established in our theorem holds.
+Importantly, real-world video scenarios naturally conform to these assumptions, and the structure of many existing generative models is already aligned with the conditions specified in the theorem.
+A more detailed discussion of these assumptions and their practical relevance can be found in Appendix~\ref{ap_sec:theory}.

-\textbf{Proof Sketch.} We separately prove the identifiability of all latent variables and $\rvz^c$.
-For the first part, it is built on \cite{fu2025identification}, following the line of work from \cite{hu2008instrumental}.
+\textbf{Proof sketch.} We separately prove the identifiability of all latent variables and $\rvz^c$.
+For the first part, it is built on \citep{fu2025identification}, following the line of work from \citep{hu2008instrumental}.
 Intuitively, it demonstrates that a minimum of 3 different observations of latent variables are required for identification under the given data generation process.
 For the second part, we use the contradiction to show that the same $\rvz^c$ in different frames of a video can be identified leveraging the invariance.

-\subsection{Component-wise Identification}
+\subsection{Component-wise identification}